mongodb-js/devtools-shared/packages/native-machine-id/README.md

 ## Comparison with `node-machine-id`

-This module provides similar functionality to [node-machine-id](https://www.npmjs.com/package/node-machine-id), but **using native access to system APIs without the need for child processes**, making it much faster and reliable.
+This module provides similar functionality to [node-machine-id](https://www.npmjs.com/package/node-machine-id) while **using native access to system APIs without the need for child processes**, making it much faster and reliable.

 Here's a table of performance comparisons between the two libraries, based on the average runtime from 1000 iterations of the `getMachineId` and `machineIdSync` functions, from `scripts/benchmark.ts`: